 Paul Rudd is most often known for playing "the lovable fool," and a lot of that traces back to his performance as David in Judd Apatow's influential comedy The 40-Year-Old Virgin.

-While the movie is centrally focused on Steve Carell as Andy, the titular virgin who tries to overcome his insecurities while dating Catherine Keener's Trish, it sporadically jumps to David making a fool of himself.
+While the movie is centrally focused on Steve Carell as Andy—the titular virgin who tries to overcome his insecurities—it sporadically jumps to David repeatedly making a fool of himself.

-His most memorable gag is his debate with Seth Rogen's Cal while playing video games.
-"You know how I know that you're gay?"
-Their constant one-upping back-and-forth shows quintessential Paul Rudd: a jerk at first but a charmer in the end.
-Plus, it's important for Andy's story!
+His most memorable gag is his debate with Seth Rogen's Cal while playing video games, where they constantly go back and forth saying: "You know how I know that you're gay?"

 4. Ant-Man (2015)

-For many Hollywood stars today, their most recognized roles are their appearances in the Marvel Cinematic Universe—and if they haven't been in the MCU, then any other superhero movie.
+For many Hollywood stars today, their most recognized roles are their appearances in the Marvel Cinematic Universe (or if they haven't been in the MCU, then any other superhero movie).

 Ant-Man isn't the biggest player in the MCU, but he's the kind of character that wouldn't be nearly as loved if Paul Rudd wasn't there to infuse him with his charm and appeal.
 Paul Rudd is Scott Lang.